Diocese of Wheeling–Charleston: 1894 to 1948

-1948 to 1985
+1948 to 1960

 In 1948, Swint threatened to excommunicate any Catholic women from the diocese who participated in the Miss West Virginia competition for the Miss America pageant.
 He called the pageant "pagan" and stated that if "nakedness" were removed from the pageant, it would "fall to pieces".
 Two Catholic women withdrew from competition.
 However, a third Catholic contestant, Mariruth Ford, ignored Swint's ban and participated, winning the competition.

-In 1952, Swint condemned the planned opening of a Planned Parenthood clinic in Parkersburg, West Virginia, that would provide contraception and other health care services to women.
+In 1952, Swint condemned the planned opening of a Planned Parenthood clinic in Parkersburg that would provide contraception and other health care services to women.
 He said it was part of a national plan by doctors to break the Catholic Church's ban on artificial birth control.
-Swint received the personal title of archbishop from the Vatican in 1954.
+Swint received the personal title of archbishop from the Vatican in 1954.In 1954, Swint opened Wheeling College, to be run by the Society of Jesus.
+Today it is Wheeling University.